nginxinc/nginx-controller-lab/docs/class1/module3/lab1.rst

    |Lab1InstanceDashboard|

    This section provides a single pane with all useful graphs for the selected instance.
-   Toggle the time ranges from the right most drop-down box to see the instance performance for a particular time range.
+   Toggle the time ranges from the drop-down boxes to see the instance performance for a particular time range.

    |Lab1InstanceAnalytics|

 ..
 IMPORTANT::
    Though out of scope for this lab, please see the custom dashboard features under **Analytics -> Dashboards**.
-   Dashboard elements can include aggregated and filtered views of the 100s of instance and application metrics collected by Controller.
+   Dashboard elements can include aggregated and filtered views of the hundreds of instance and application metrics collected by Controller.

 .. |Lab1MainDashboard| image:: media/Lab1MainDashboard.png
    :width: 800